chihacknight/chihacknight.org/_posts/events/2026-07-28-obama-foundation.md

 categories:
   - events
 links:
-title: "In-person and Online: Obama Foundation"
+title: "In-person and Online: Obama Foundation - Beyond the Browser: Building Reliable Software for Museum Kiosks and Public Installations"
-description: "Join to hear a presentation from the Obama Foundation, with time for networking and hacking on projects afterwords."
+description: "In this session, Diana will explore what it takes to build software for physical spaces, where reliability, security, and usability are inseparable.
+Drawing from the development of the Obama Presidential Center's exhibit platform, she'll discuss the architectural patterns that make resilient visitor experiences possible—from automatic reconnection, offline operation, and graceful degradation to monitoring, deployment, and device orchestration across an entire museum."
 speakers:
+- Diana M. Steakley-Freeman (she/her/hers), Senior Software Lead, Obama Foundation
-image: /images/logo/logo-star-social.jpg
+image: /images/events/692-obama.jpeg
 image_credit:
 date: 2026-07-28T18:00:00-05:00
 event_id: 692